yoyounik/cleanliness-drive/README.md

-# cleanliness-drive
+# 🧹 Cleanliness Drive — AI-Powered Civic Reporting System
 AI-powered civic cleanliness reporting system using Coral MCP

-# 🧹 Cleanliness Drive — AI-Powered Civic Reporting System

 > Built for the **Pirates of the Coral-bean Hackathon** by WeMakeDevs
 > Powered by [Coral](https://withcoral.com) — query any data source as SQL, zero ETL